AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of

 \subsection{Symbolic Representation}

 Lastly, to examine the symbolic representation of LLMs in public discourse, we measured the level of implicit anthropomorphism in expressions containing LLM entities.
 We used a masked language model to capture the degree of anthropomorphism associated with LLMs in a given sentence.
-This approach by \citet{cheng2024anthroscore} utilizes a masking technique to compare how much an entity is implicitly framed as human versus non-human, by computing the log of the ratio between the model's output probabilities for replacing the mask with human pronouns versus non-human pronouns.
+This approach proposed by \citet{cheng2024anthroscore} utilizes a masking technique to compare how much an entity is implicitly framed as human versus non-human, by computing the log of the ratio between the model's output probabilities for replacing the mask with human pronouns versus non-human pronouns.
 Specifically, for each instance in our corpus, when a sentence mentioned any LLM entity, the full sentence was extracted, with the LLM entity replaced with a \texttt{<MASK>} token.
 In addition to the list of LLM entities provided in the original work~\cite{cheng2024anthroscore}, we supplemented the model with our LLM-related keywords used in the content filtering step.
-The complete list of LLM-related entities was based on the original paper and can be found in Appendix~\ref{appendix:entities}.
 An anthropomorphism probability was then calculated for each identified entity in a masked sentence (Equation~\ref{equation:anthro}, where $Anthro$ captures the degree of anthropomorphism for entity $x$ in sentence $s$), which was then used to calculate the average anthropomorphism score across all identified masked sentences within a given item.
 With this approach, an anthropomorphism score of 0 means that the LLM entity is equally likely to be stated as either human or non-human, and positive scores mean that the LLM entity is more likely to be implicitly framed as human in the sentence.